Skaruts/gd_dr_template_project/README.md

 - when exporting a map, DR doesn't remember the last format that was used, so exporting Quake3 format is a bit annoying.
 This is why I attempted to add Doom3 support, and ideally that's what I'd prefer to get fixed.
 To use Doom3 format, set the `Map Format` to `Doom3` in the `Map Settings` of your `FuncGodotMap` nodes.

 - DR doesn't save the project path along with the Game Type configuration, so there's no point creating multiple game configs.
-This is a non-issue for Dark Mod mappers, but it's inconvenient for Godot users.
+This is a non-issue for Dark Mod mappers, but it's quite inconvenient for Godot users.
 If you have multiple projects, you'll have to set the project path manually whenever you switch project.

-- DR uses `.def` and `.mtr` files, instead of `.fgd`, which are currently not supported by the plugin, so, currently, you'll have to create the definitions by hand.
+- DR uses `.def` and `.mtr` files, instead of `.fgd`, which are currently not supported by the plugin, so, currently, you'll have to create the definitions by hand. `.def` files are for entity definitions, `.mtr` files are for material definitions (DR needs these to know where to find the textures).
 	- you still need to define your entities in FuncGodot's fgd resources.
-Just don't use their functionality of exporting an `.fgd` file.
+Just don't use their functionality of exporting a `.fgd` file.

 - properties that are string values cannot be empty strings in DR. The usual convention is to use a `-` to represent "no-value".
 Your import code should account for that, if necessary.